rsperre/rsperre.github.io/about.markdown

 Contributing to the [SharePoint Developer Community](http://aka.ms/sppnp), so should you!

+I also try to help out at [SharePoint StackExchange](https://sharepoint.stackexchange.com/), some of my posts will be longer versions of answers provided there.

-Topics I *might* cover in this blog:
+Examples of topics I *might* want to touch in this blog:
   * SharePoint Framework (SPFx)
   * Azure Functions
   * PowerShell
+  * List formatting

 ---